 There was no mention of a bayonet in the Steyr AUG-P manual (I’ve not read a manual for the military version).

 Then I saw a copy of some early AUG advertising which showed the 78 stuck onto an optional mount with the top of the bottle opener braced against the lip of the flash suppressor (not hooked on it; see worldbayonets.com).
-One would have to install the optional mount, and then remove the pommel of the knife to reveal the socket (the hollow grip) that would fit onto the mount.
+One would have to install the optional mount on the AUG, and then remove the pommel of the knife to reveal the socket (the hollow grip) that would fit onto the mount.

 Phrobis III M9 bayonet

-The M9 (above) borrowed much from the AK bayonet (below), including the hole for the scabbard-mounted T-lug (like the pivot point of scissors) converting it into wire cutters.
+The M9 (above in this photo) borrowed much from the AK bayonet (below), including the hole for the scabbard-mounted T-lug (like the pivot point of scissors) converting it into wire cutters.

 I understand US Army Rangers used the M9’s wire cutter feature on chain-link fence to take an objective during Operation Just Cause.